Research and reports

 These self-administered schemes can be a good option if you have a limited company or partnership as you can have greater flexibility over your investments.
 You can even choose to invest in your own company.

-You might also consider using one if you’re a landlord with a property company and employ people to help you manage your buy-to-let.
+You might also consider using one if you’re a landlord and have set up a property company and employ people to help you manage your buy-to-let.

 A self-administered scheme gives you ultimate control of where your funds are invested.
 And with no SSAS pension providers, it’s entirely managed by you (or whoever you appoint as a scheme administrator in your business).
 This means you’ll need to take care of any admin too.